allyssonallan/TraceTrack/README.md

-** Readme!
-Pretty good work done by Merck group to quick perform sanger analysis.
+@AllyssonAllan **Readme!** Pretty good work done by Merck group to quick perform Sanger analysis.
+I made a PR, but instead of wait, I am commiting here some improvements.

 # TraceTrack